suntar/tcl-device/Device/Readme.md

 * Device <name> -- open a device <name>.
 The command <name> is created to access the device.
 * <name> cmd  -- Send a command and get answer
 * <name> lock -- High-level lock.
 Lock lasts until the process is alive or until unlock command is run.
-If device is locked an error is generated after some timeout
+If device is locked, other communications with this device generate an error after some timeout
 * <name> unlock -- Unlock the device.

 In case of error a tcl error is called.
 Use catch to process it.